 This may not have qualified as a “normal poolside conversation” for most people who are sipping margaritas in bikinis.
 For us, it was just another chance to “check-in,” and to ask the question: am I operating from my Essential Self here?
 Or is my “Social Self,” otherwise known as “ego,” operating here?

 I checked in.
 My energy had indeed flared up, even the speed at which I spoke my words out loud increased.
 What was going on with me?

 I explained to my Tribemate that I felt as though there was tremendous potential energy within me that was about to be released as kinetic energy, and I was feeling so excited and passionate about it.
 Sometimes when I am excited, my energy speeds up, to the point where it almost becomes manic.

 That seemed to be happening.
-Another Tribemate asked that we meditate together, take some time out just to breathe and simply to enjoy the moment: the feel of the sun on our skin in the late afternoon, the warm air, the gentle splash of the fountain at the end of the pool in the background, like a mini-waterfall emptying into a stream.
+Another Tribemate asked that we meditate together, take some time out just to breathe, and simply enjoy the moment: the feel of the sun on our skin in the late afternoon, the warm air, the gentle splash of the fountain at the end of the pool in the background, like a mini-waterfall emptying into a stream.

 So we did.
 We set a timer for fifteen minutes of silence, just to show ourselves we could be there together in the wordless-ness and enjoy it.
 Time to breathe.
 Time to just BE, after such an intense weekend full of learning and epiphany moments for so many of us.

 It was amazing.
 Just dropping back into silence after all we’d been through over the weekend, just breathing deeply and allowing myself to calm back down after my excited energy spiked, felt so peaceful, and was so freeing.